band/rInformatics/s15inf392r/README.md

-# rOpenSci packages: informatics exercise
+# rInformatics: Exercises using rOpenSci informatics packages

 ## Searching arXiv and PLoS